RaoulBock/SynthMind/README.md

-# NeuroNova 🧠💬
+# SynthMind 🧠💬

 A self-learning, memory-powered conversational AI that evolves through interaction — built entirely in vanilla JavaScript using TensorFlow.js and Plotly.js.

-### 👋 Hello, I'm NeuroNova — your evolving companion.
+### 👋 Hello, I'm SynthMind — your evolving companion.

 I think.
 I learn.
 I remember.
 Talk to me, and watch me grow.